Veltheris/Item-Catalog-Application/README.md

 If you have the manual requirements fulfilled, you can skip ahead to --From Manual--

 ###With Vagrant
-In the command line/Terminal, navigate to Catalog/vagrant and run `vagrant up` Once that completes, run `vagrant ssh` to connect to the machine. inside the vm, run `cd /vagrant/catalog`, and continue the instructions below.
+- In the command line/Terminal, navigate to Catalog/vagrant and run `vagrant up`
+- Once that completes, run `vagrant ssh` to connect to the machine.
+- Inside the vm, run `cd /vagrant/catalog`, and continue the instructions below.
 ###From Manual
-once inside catalog, use `python application.py` to run the Flask Application. the website can be found by opening a web browser and going to `http://localhost:5000/`.
+- once inside catalog, use `python application.py` to run the Flask Application. the website can be found by opening a - web browser and going to `http://localhost:5000/`.
-Users on the website can now log in using google+ to create categories and items.
+- Users on the website can now log in using google+ to create categories and items.
 Users can create items their own private categories, as well as those marked as public Categories.
-Users can edit and delete their own items and categories, as well as deleting items in categories they own.
+- Users can edit and delete their own items and categories, as well as deleting items in categories they own.
-For an example of how the website can work, go to `http://localhost:5000/catalog/testdata` to create some test data.
+- For an example of how the website can work, go to `http://localhost:5000/catalog/testdata` to create some test data.
-The Webserver can be stopped with Ctrl+C on the Vagrant.
-(Command+C for Mac) While it stopped, the database can be wiped by deleting `catalog.db` from `Vagrant/catalog`.
+- The Webserver can be stopped with Ctrl+C on the Vagrant.
+(Command+C for Mac)
+- While it stopped, the database can be wiped by deleting `catalog.db` from `Vagrant/catalog`.
 Make sure to also delete the contents of `Vagrant/catalog/static/pictures/`.
 ###Extras
 To Disable the testdata function, as well as the extra information given on database errors, open up `Vagrant/catalog/application.py`, Navigate to `Server Settings` and change DEBUG to False (no quotes).
 To Change the url that can be used to visit the website, open up `Vagrant/catalog/application.py`, Navigate to `Server Settings` and change URL and PORT to the desired values.